Northeast Atlanta ENT is your best choice for hearing aids, tinnitus treatment, hearing loss tests and balance disorders.

 This accumulation blocks the Eustachian tube when someone has acute otitis media.
 Symptoms can include earache and fever.

-We will start out by talking about the Eustachian tube— a narrow channel which connects the inside of the ear to the back of the throat.
+We will start by talking about the Eustachian tube— a narrow channel which connects the inside of the ear to the back of the throat.
 It is located just above the soft palate and uvula.

 The Eustachian tube allows for the drainage of fluid from the middle ear.
 Draining the fluid will help to prevent build up and help to prevent the build up from bursting the thin ear drum.
 The Eustachian tube maintains the middle ear pressure, which is equal to the air outside of the ear.
 This enables free eardrum movement.
-In normal function, the tube is collapsed most of the time.
+In normal function, the tube collapses most of the time.
 This will prevent germs (residing in the mouth and nose) from entering into the middle ear.

 However, when the Eustachian tube fails to do its job, a patient may experience an ear infection. if the tube becomes partially blocked, the fluid will accumulate in the middle ear.
 This will cause the bacteria (already present) to get trapped and then multiply.
 In addition, during the process of the air in the middle ear space escaping into the bloodstream, a partial vacuum is formed.
 This vacuum will begin to absorb even more bacteria from the nose and mouth into the ear regions.